mongodb/motor/doc/differences.rst

 :class:`~motor.MotorClient` and :class:`~motor.MotorReplicaSetClient` provide
 an additional option, ``max_concurrent``, which caps the total number of sockets per host, per client.
 The default is 100.
 Once the cap is reached, operations yield to the IOLoop while waiting for a free socket.
+The optional ``max_wait_time`` allows operations to raise a :exc:`~motor.MotorPoolTimeout` if they can't acquire a socket before the deadline.

 Timeouts
 --------